WenlongZhang0517/WenlongZhang0517.github.io/_pages/about.md

 - `Large foundation model`: Developing general foundational models for the unified representation and processing of data and tasks in earth science.
 - `Multimodel learning`: Building multimodal understanding data and models for the phenomena and knowledge understanding of earth science .
 - `LLM-based multi-agent`: Creating efficient LLM-based multi-agent systems for earth phenomena and knowledge discovery.
-- `Generative models`: Aiming to combine multi-source data and physical rules for more powerful and efficient scientific data synthesis.
+- `Generative models`: Aiming to combine multi-source data and physical law for more powerful and efficient scientific data synthesis.

 <!-- * **AI for Earth Science**: Larger earth foundation model, Multi-modal weather generation and understanding<br>
 * **Computer Vision**: Multi-modal image generation, Image restoration and super-resolution -->